-It’s natural to think and want to always be happy and fulfilled, but unfortunately, no matter how hard we try things won’t entirely turn out as we expected them to and we will get hurt along the way.
-Usually, most of the reasons we feel hurt are actually based on our perspective of the situation (thinking a certain way about the situation).
+It’s natural to think and want to always be happy and fulfilled, but unfortunately, no matter how hard we try, things won’t entirely turn out as we expected them to and we will get hurt along the way.
+Usually, most of the reasons we feel hurt are actually based on our perspective of the situation.

 1. Someone close to us did something or behaved a certain way that goes against what we believe or expected of them.

 2. Everything that happens seems like a direct personal attack.